Commercial Plans → Delivery

-Retaining Medicaid members who have elected to participate in the program is an important program objective.
+Retaining plan members who have elected to participate in the program is an important program objective.
 Research has shown the longer a person stays in the program, the better their outcomes.
 This section provides statistics on retention and ideas to encourage continued participation.

 Commercial plans and self-insured employers will need to be aware if, or how, applicable state-specific network adequacy standards apply to the National DPP lifestyle change program.
 Typically, network adequacy standards only apply to benefits offered as part of a commercial plan’s core benefit offerings, and not to value-added or optional services.